Skip to content

 Plant icon

-Maintain the diversity and increase the abundance of in-stream aquatic plants
+Maintain the diversity and abundance of in-stream aquatic plants

 Maintain a diverse variety of fringing and streamside native vegetation communities